How We Raise Settled Concrete with Polyurethane Foam

 Proven, Industrial Strength Concrete Repair

-Utilizing a trusted and proven process for large highway projects and the benefits of modern technology, Acme Concrete will lift and stabilize your concrete slabs and structures.
-Acme Concrete Raising and Repair is the first concrete raising contractor located in the Chicagoland area that focused specifically on raising sunken concrete with polyurethane injections.
+Acme Concrete Raising & Repair’s Smart Lift System is a trusted and proven process for every type of settled concrete flatwork from large highway projects to residential sidewalks.
+Acme Concrete Raising and Repair is the first and longest running concrete raising contractor in the Chicagoland area focusing specifically on polyurethane injection technology.

-Acme’s expanding polyurethane foam process provides maximum subgrade strength and costs less than traditional concrete repair or replacement.
-The Northwest Chicago suburbs are no stranger to extreme environmental changes — our concrete lifting foams will not shrink or expand due to moisture changes, nor will they wash out like aggregate-based slurries used by mudjacking companies.
+Acme’s concrete polyurethane foam raising process provides maximum subgrade strength and costs less than traditional concrete repair or replacement.
+The Northwest Chicago suburbs are subject to extreme environmental changes — our concrete lifting foams will not shrink or expand due to moisture changes, and will not wash out like aggregate-based slurries used by mudjacking companies.

 Fix your concrete using a neat, clean, and non-invasive concrete repair process with superior strength and long-lasting results.